 MLA Handbook Plus is a new, subscription-based digital product providing online access to the ninth edition of the MLA Handbook.
-MLA Handbook Plus will be available in beta in mid-September 2021, and the full launch is planned for January 2022.
-We’re very excited to bring the handbook to a digital platform!
-Sign up below to get updates on MLA Handbook Plus, including information about free trials.
+To learn more about MLA Handbook Plus, you can view our demo of the new platform.
+Librarians and other institutional buyers can request a free trial on our Get Access page.
+Sign up below to get updates on MLA Handbook Plus as this resource evolves.

-We created MLA Handbook Plus because we heard—increasingly during the pandemic—that users needed a version of the handbook that could be discovered and accessed by site license through a school’s digital library collections and made available through LMSs.
+We created MLA Handbook Plus because we heard that users needed a version of the handbook that could be discovered and accessed by site license through a school’s digital library collections.

 Our goal, as always, is to provide instructors with clear guidelines, students with the best tools to effectively learn and use MLA style, and writers at all levels access to the advice they need.
 Read on to learn more about the content and user experience design of MLA Handbook Plus.